6stringbeliever/udacity-fend-teamguide-resources/README.md

 ## Object-Oriented JavaScript

+* [Encapsulation in JavaScript](http://www.codeproject.com/Articles/108786/Encapsulation-in-JavaScript) - From our discussion of whether JavaScript is truly an object oriented language.

 ## Web Performance Optimization

 * [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) - Your primary tool for optimizing the critical rendering path in project 4.